MarcinKilarski/Website-Audit/web-performance.md

 **Overview**

-The ‘time to first paint’ is one of the most important metrics of web performance optimisation, as it indicates the time it takes to show a user the first element on your page.
+The ‘time to first paint' is one of the most important metrics of web performance optimisation, as it indicates the time it takes to show a user the first element on your page.

 When the user is waiting for the page to load for a time deemed longer than usual, there is a high chance they will lose patience and leave your site, often heading to the website of a competitor.